code0monkey1/nexjs-13-fundamentals/README.md

 + The `layout` file within the `app` directory is the entry point into the app.

++ Any component you render in the `layout` page will be reflected on every page of the app.

 +  The  `page` represents the home page of the application.

 +  By default , all components in the `app` folder are server components.

-+ If you want to make a page interactive ( i.e using react hooks  , or onClick() , onChange() etc...) , then render it as client component  by using `use client` statement of the top of the page
++ If you want to make a page interactive ( i.e using react hooks  , or onClick() , onChange() etc...) , then render it as client component  by using `use client` statement of the top of the page.